Tamil Eelam: British Tamils Forum

 British Tamils Forum, a conglomeration of British Tamil diaspora organizations states as its aim to "highlight the humanitarian crises and human rights violations perpetrated by the Government of Sri Lanka (GOSL), and to advance the Tamil national cause through democratic means."
 The forum has garnered recognition and appraisal from several prominent figures in public life during its tenure.
 Annual political rallies are organised by the BTF and in June, July, September and October 2008, the forum organised and participated in several public demonstrations in London.
 It worked in union with the NSSP, the TYO (Tamil Youth Organisation), S4P (Solidarity for Peace), the UK Socialist Party, International Socialist Group in supporting the right to self determination of the Tamil people in Tamil Eelam.
 An All Party debate in UK Parliament have highlighted gatherings organised by the BTF and the issues the forum has raised.

 Maison du Tamil Eelam

 Maison du Tamil Eelam is a France-based Council of Eelam Tamils.

-National Council of Canadian Tamils

-National Council of Canadian Tamils is a Not-For-Profit-Organization built by delegates elected by Tamils from districts across Canada.
-NCCT is registered as Not-For-Profit-Organization with both Federal and Provincial governments of Canada.